2020 San Francisco 49ers season: Week 6: vs. Los Angeles Rams

 The 49ers bounced back from the previous week.
 Jimmy Garoppolo threw 3 touchdowns and 268 yards and the 49ers defense was able to hold a red-hot Rams offense in check.
 With this win, they improved to 3–3, and won their third straight meeting against the Rams.

 Week 7: at New England Patriots

 This was quarterback Jimmy Garoppolo's first return to New England since the Patriots traded him to the 49ers in October 2017.
 Garoppolo played for the Patriots from 2014 to 2017, and was part of their 2014 and 2016 Super Bowl-winning teams.
+Jimmy's victorious return brought the 49ers up to 4-3 on the season.

 Week 8: at Seattle Seahawks

 At one point, the 49ers were down 7-30.
 Despite outscoring the Seahawks 20-7 for the rest of the game, the 49ers dropped to 4-4.

 Week 9: vs. Green Bay Packers

 In a rematch of the NFC Championship the previous season.
 Aaron Rodgers threw for 305 yards and 4 touchdowns as the Packers went up 34–3 before the 49ers scored two meaningless touchdowns to make the final score 34–17 and dropping the 49ers to 4–5.
 As of week 9, the 49ers have a league high 24 players on the reserve lists.
+Due to COVID-19 pandemic restrictions, this would be the final game at Levi's Stadium for the season.